 Prerequisites for Strong Subject Lines

-The most effective subject lines start before you even draft your first email.
+The most effective subject lines start before you even draft your first email or newsletter.
 They come after attaining a deeper understanding of who your customers are (or who you think they are) and what catches the interest of your determined demographic(s).
 The better you know your customers’ profiles and who your customers are, the easier it will be for you to create sales pitches that appeal to your buyers.

 One of the best ways to plan email campaigns is to cultivate good leads and extrapolate data as you build your list.
 We’ll talk about what constitutes a “good” list and explain three quick ways to gather information on your target audience.